wcjson/wcjson/wcjson-document.3.md

 *mbstring*

-> Array holding the multi byte characters of a JSON string or number value.
+> Array holding the multibyte characters of a JSON string or number value.

 *mb\_len*